 Shopping in Gurez

 There are plenty of shops here in Gurez.
-As a matter of fact, there is also a high school, a degree college, a girls college in Dawar along with several other government offices.
+As a matter of fact, there is also a high school, a degree college, and a girls’ college in Dawar along with several other government offices.
 Yes, that is how big the town actually is.

-Nearest Airport to Gurez Valley
+How to reach Gurez Valley by Flight?

 Srinagar Airport is the nearest airport to Gurez.
 The major airlines operating regular flights to Srinagar are Air India, Jet Airways, Spice Jet, Air Asia, and Indigo.